Salon of Shame

 The Stamp Collective is happy and proud to partner with the Seattle-based Salon of Shame to offer “Salon of Shame: Philly Edition”!

 In light of the ongoing changes surrounding COVID-19, the upcoming Philadelphia Salon of Shame will be hosted online on Thursday May 7.
-Please contact us to register to read or to attend the online show.
-Donations will be accepted to support the PHL COVID-19 Fund.
+You can register here to read or to attend the online show.
+Donations will be accepted through Venmo to support the Theatre Philadelphia Relief Fund.

 6 READER RULES OF SHAME